ratschlab/RGAN/README.md

 - `mod_core_rnn_cell_impl.py`: this is a modification of the same script from TensorFlow, modified to allow us to initialise the bias in the LSTM (required for saving/loading models)
 - `kernel.py`: some playing around with kernels on time series
 - `tf_ops.py`: required by `eugenium_mmd.py`

+There are plenty of functions in many of these files that weren't used for the manuscript.

 ## Command line options